-If the breeder is a good one, they will already started the dog training for there Labrotties.
+If the breeder is a good one, they will already start the dog training for their Labrotties.
 But once the puppy is at your house, you need to take over the training.

 You do not want to wait until your puppy is four to five months old to start their training.
 If you wait, until they are older to train them, you will have an out of control Labrottie.